w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 scanners, discussion platforms like [Polkassembly](https://polkassembly.io), and others.
 They need to be able to look at past on-chain data.

-A **full node** is _pruned_: it discards all finalized blocks older than a configurable number except the genesis block: This is 256 blocks from the last finalized one, by default.
+A **full node** prunes historical states: all finalized blocks' states older than a configurable number except the genesis block's state.
+This is 256 blocks from the last finalized one, by default.
 A node that is pruned this way requires much less space than an archive node.

-A full node may eventually be able to rebuild the entire chain with no additional information, and become an archive node, but at the time of writing, this is not implemented.
-If you need to query historical blocks past what you pruned, you need to purge your database and resync your node starting in archive mode.
-Alternatively you can use a backup or snapshot of a trusted source to avoid needing to sync from genesis with the network, and only need the blocks past that snapshot.
+A full node may eventually be able to rebuild every block's state with no additional information, and become an archive node, but at the time of writing, this is not implemented.
+If you need to query historical blocks' states past what you pruned, you need to purge your database and resync your node starting in archive mode.
+Alternatively you can use a backup or snapshot of a trusted source to avoid needing to sync from genesis with the network, and only need the states of blocks past that snapshot.

 Full nodes allow you to read the current state of the chain and to submit and validate extrinsics directly on the network without relying on a centralized infrastructure provider.